move-language/move/CONTRIBUTING.md

 * [language] removing VerificationPass trait
 ```

-A non-exhaustive list of some other areas include:
-* consensus
-* mempool
-* network
-* storage
-* execution
-* vm

 Following the commit title (unless it alone is self-explanatory), there should
 be a single blank line followed by the commit body which includes more
 detailed, explanatory text as separate paragraph(s).
 It is recommended that the